BOARD OF DIRECTORS AND STAFF

 Evey attended the University of South Alabama where she earned her Master's degree in Communication.
 While she was also a graduate assistant, she most enjoyed being a tutor to the school's athletes.
 She learned firsthand the effects that a “good or bad” foundation can have on a child's life as they grow into adults.

-Evey has been Director of Communication of Children First since February 2012.
+Evey has worked with Children First since February 2012 and currently serves as a communication consultant.
 She hopes to bring more light to the important work that Children First does to positively impact the lives of Alabama's children.

 CHIEF JUSTICE SUE BELL COBB